 Bike down trails at Beech Mountain Resort in Beech Mountain, the highest-elevation town in the eastern U.S. Like during ski season, there’s terrain for every skill level.
-After a ride, relax with a Beech Bike IPA or other summer quaff at the resort-owned Beech Mountain Brewing Company.
+After a ride, relax with a Beech Mountain Lager or a seasonal brew at the resort-owned Beech Mountain Brewing Company.
 Bikes and brews also go together at Oskar Blues Reeb Ranch near Hendersonville.
 Reeb (“beer” backward) is a cycle brand founded by the folks at Oskar Blues Brewery.
 Try the on-site bike park or ride singletrack trails in DuPont State Forest.

 Hike with a partner who’s cute (if a bit hairy) and carries your gear at Divine Llama Vineyards in East Bend.
 Lead a leashed llama on a leisurely 2-mile trek through the hills, then sample some Merlina, a red wine named for one of the female animals.

 For yoga that’s maaa, not meh, Weeping Radish Farm Brewery in Grandy is your goat-to spot.
 During spring yoga classes, adorable baby goats “help” with poses.
 At the brewery’s pub or store, buy seasonal Maibock beer (look for the goat on the can).
 See more goats at The Vineyard and Winery at Catawba Farms in Newton, plus pigs, chickens, barn cats, Henry the peacock and a horse named Major Tom.
 Tour the vineyard and try some fruity Peach for the Stars.